micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/udp_echo/index.md

 ### NuttX side

-Now you need to open the NSH console of NuttX to do so,follow the next steps:
+Now you need to open the NSH console of NuttX.
+To do so, follow these steps:

 - Push the reset button.
 The green LED will turn on to say that is working properly.
 - Look for the device by typing ``dmesg`` on the console, this should return somenthing like this: